ondutysoftwaresolutions/oddatatable/docs/ColumnsAndData/README.md

 ## Object and Columns

-**Object Name**: Select the object to use for the source of the table **Configure Columns**: [Columns Documentation](./columns/README.md)
+**Object Name**: Select the object to use for the source of the table.

+**Configure Columns**: [Columns Documentation](./columns/README.md)

 ## Data